- How would you describe the central message of Impermanence in your own words?

 - Which personal stories mirrored your own experiences?

-- How has the book influenced your thinking about time, aging, or a life well-lived?
+- How has the book influenced your thinking about time or a life well-lived?